kmousavi91/CERN-chatbot/README.md

 ### Example Questions

-1. What is the measured Higgs boson mass?
+1. What is the most precise measurement of the Higgs boson mass reported by ATLAS and CMS, and what are the uncertainties?
-2. Show the Higgs boson resonance plot.
+2. Explain the Higgs boson resonance using the Breit–Wigner formula and describe the physical meaning of its decay width Γ.?
-3. Compare ATLAS and CMS results for 4-lepton decay.
+3. Compare the Higgs boson decay channels analyzed by ATLAS and CMS and highlight the differences in statistical and systematic uncertainties.?
-4. Explain why the Higgs boson mass is important in the Standard Model.
+4. Within the Standard Model, why does the Higgs boson have a finite decay width and how does it relate to its interactions?
 5. What is the physical meaning of the Breit-Wigner width (\Gamma)?

 ---